Please text me

 Students are expected to spend approximately 3-5 hours per day (8-week and summer terms) or 1-2 hours per day (15-week semester) logged into the course.
 The entire course, including tests, takes place on the web.

-After a student has enrolled and the class has started, comments and questions about assignments, due dates, etc. relating to the course can either be directed to the instructor through the "Student-Instructor Communication" link within the online course, or through text via cell phone.
-The fastest way to reach me is through text.
+After a student has enrolled and the class has started, comments and questions about assignments, due dates, etc. relating to the course should be directed to the instructor through the "Student-Instructor Communication" link within the online course - this will be used instead of direct student to instructor email.
+No other communication methods will be accepted.